N8Brooks/deno_aoc/README.md

 ## Formatting

 - Formatting is done using no arguments with Deno.
-- It is also checked in the `ci.yml` action.
+- It is also checked in the github actions.
 - Running this on windows may cause problems relating to the prefered newline character.